Vasile Stroescu: Beginnings

 The Stroescus were a family of ethnic Romanian aristocrats and shepherds from Moldavia: the family patriarch Ioan Stroescu had the Moldavian boyar title of jitnicer in the late 17th century.
 His grandson, Gavriil, was a șătrar; Ienache, Gavriil's son, reverted to pastoralism, and owned ranches in Iași County.
 His own two sons Vasile (1795–1875) and Ioan moved between Moldavia and Bessarabia, which, following the 1812 Treaty of Bucharest, had been absorbed into the Russian Empire.
 Vasile owned ten estates on either side of the border, split between Iași and Hotin counties.
 The Stroescus were all inducted into Russian nobility in 1828 and granted arms in 1867.
-From his marriage to Profira Manoil Guțu (1808–1856), Vasile Sr had three sons—Mihail (1836–1889), Gheorghe (1840–1922), Vasile Jr. The couple also had four daughters, married off to aristocrats of Russian, Greek, or Polish Bessarabian descent: Ana Kazimir, Maria Druganov, Elena Martos, and Ecaterina Șumanski.
+From his marriage to Profira Manoil Guțu (1808–1856), Vasile Sr had many children, of whom Vasile Jr was the fifteenth.
+Their progeny included two other surviving sons—Mihail (1836–1889) and Gheorghe (1840–1922).
+The couple also had four daughters, married off to aristocrats of Russian, Greek, or Polish Bessarabian descent: Ana Kazimir, Maria Druganov, Elena Martos, and Ecaterina Șumanski.
 The latter's husband was Clemente Șumanski, Mayor of Kishinev in the 1870s.

+The most detailed accounts report that Vasile Jr was born on November 11, 1845, in Trinca, a Hotin County village (now in Edineț District, Moldova); some of the earlier sources gave his birth year as 1844, and his birth place as the family manor of Stolniceni.
+Young Stroescu was taught reading and writing by his mother and sisters—he studied the Psalter, written in standardized Romanian, which, as he recalled in 1920, only differed slightly from the Moldavian dialect he spoke at home (for instance, by using zăpadă for the Moldavian omăt, or "snow").
+He then read up on lay Romanian literature, being especially enthusiastic about Moldavian contributors such as Vasile Alecsandri and Ion Creangă, in whom he identified the primordial wisdom of peasants.
+In his later activity as a cultural sponsor, he prioritized editions from both authors.
+Stroescu attended the Bessarabian Lyceum of Kishinev, then the school of Kamenets-Podolskiy and Odessa's Richelieu Lyceum.
+His training here was in Russian, which he had never spoken before: "I struggled a lot until I got to pick up this and than word."
+In a 1920 interview, he declared his enduring love of Russian literature, recommending in particular Gogol, Tolstoy, and Ivan Turgenev.
+He argued that, of all the Westerners he had ever read, only Maupassant could come close to this triad.
+Also in 1920, he confessed that his training was not completed in Odessa, but rather at a gymnasium in Saint Petersburg; it was afterwards that he returned to the Richelieu school, which had become the Imperial Novorossiya University.
+It was there that he took his law degree.